 Of course, many illustrators can, and do, benefit immensely from having an agent and most agencies wouldn’t take an illustrator on unless they believed they could put them on the map.
 But it’s a two-way street; you and your agent are partners working to the mutual benefit of your career.

-You will need to be sure in your mind what kind of a career you want as that will be key to finding the right agent for your needs – because something else agents aren’t is interchangeable; they can vary in myriad ways.
-For this reason many agents recommend rookie illustrators go the freelance route for a while to gain industry experience and establish professional and stylistic direction.
+You’ll need to be sure in your mind what kind of a career you want as that will be key to finding the right agent for your needs – because something else agents aren’t is interchangeable; they can vary in myriad ways.
+For this reason many agents recommend emerging illustrators go the freelance route for a while to gain industry experience and establish professional and stylistic direction.